thearchduke/cuterpg/README.md

 cuterpg
 =======

-Bootstrapping an RPG framework with Pyglet and PlanetCute graphics
+Bootstrapping an RPG framework with Pyglet and PlanetCute graphics.
+Comments welcome.